OP-TED/espd-demo/README.md

 The **Export** menu allows you to download:
 - The **Excel** file for Codel Lists,
-- All Code Lists as an archive file.
+- All code lists as an archive file.
 - The **Excel** file for the Model and Datastructure

 ### Section 2.
 Code Lists

-**Lists** allows you to view Code Lists and all the elements details.
-Here you can view the XML version of the Code List.
+**Lists** allows you to view code lists and all the elements details.
+Here you can view the XML version of a code list.

 ### Section 3.
 UUID